johirbuet/SF-Crime-Analysis/README.md

 `processedRowsPerSecond` has impact on the throughput.
 The higher the value of of `processedRowsPerSecond` the higher is the number of rows processed per second increasing throughput.

+## Question 2.
+What were the 2-3 most efficient SparkSession property key/value pairs?
+Through testing multiple variations on values, how can you tell these were the most optimal?
+The few important SparkSession proeprty that can help to enhance the `processedRowsPerSecond` are given below:
+* `spark.default.parallelism`

+* `spark.streaming.kafka.maxRatePerPartition`

+* `spark.sql.shuffle.partitions`

+To chose optimal value of these we can use some back of the envelope calculation given the resources we have and the target performance we want to achieve.
+Sometimes empricially observing with different values of these parameters can also help to decide the right values.
+We can tell whether these values are optimal are not by observing `processedRowsPerSecond`.